Ty Law: New York Jets (second stint)

 On November 10, 2008, Law agreed to terms on a one-year contract with the New York Jets.
-Following the end of season, the Jets once again released him on February 24, 2009.

 Denver Broncos

 Law signed with the Denver Broncos on November 7, 2009.
 This added to a defensive backfield that had five members over 30 years of age, with 20 Pro Bowl selections combined.
 His final game with the Broncos came on January 3, 2010.
 He finished the season with 10 tackles and one interception run back for 37 yards.
 He was released by the Broncos on February 24, 2010.

 His time in Denver was short and uneventful, only lasting a season.
 It was his second choice, as he would have preferred to play in New England, but signed with Denver.
 Even though his last season was in Denver, Law stated, "I am a Patriot for life."